nekwebdev/next-13-graphql/README.md

 Create a new `./src/lib/getNavigationData.ts` query and graphqlClient request associated to it.
 We will fetch this data in Navbar to feed it to a context api provider.

+### Navigation data fetching

+Next.js 13 docs recommend colocating data fetching alongside it's consumer since [`fetch` requests are automatically deduped](https://beta.nextjs.org/docs/data-fetching/fundamentals#automatic-fetch-request-deduping) in Server Components.

+So we'll be using the `getNavigationData` in Server Components, namely `Navbar` and `NavDesktop`.
+Client Components such as `NavMobile`, `NavLink` and `NavDropdown` will get their data serialized via props from `Navbar` or `NavDesktop`.

+We also installed [tailwindlabs](https://github.com/tailwindlabs)/**[headlessui](https://github.com/tailwindlabs/headlessui)** along the way, also a reason for having to use Client Components.

+Lots going on so comments in the code at each commit step are here to help!

 ## Original README.md

 ## Getting Started